Monaghan now has higher incidence of Covid-19 than Dublin

 Tallaght Hospital in Dublin is currently caring for 19 coronavirus patients, the highest number in the State, followed by St James’s Hospital which is caring for 14 people with Covid-19 and Beaumont hospital and the Mater which are treating 13 people with the coronavirus.

-HSE data, as of 8pm on Saturday, October 3rd shows there are 39 adult critical care beds available while 243 are currently in use.
+HSE data, which was accurate as of 8pm on Saturday, October 3rd shows there are 39 adult critical care beds available while 243 are currently in use.
 There are six paediatric critical care beds available and 24 being used, according to the HSE.

 The Minister for Health thanked acting chief medical officer Dr Ronan Glynn on Sunday for his “tireless efforts” in the post since June.